 There was also someone from Plugincinema (I didn’t catch his name) talking about using the net as a delivery medium for

-fiolm .
-I’d always imagined films made for the net werre very low budget, just one person with a DV cam and some hammy acting but they aren’t.
+fiolm film.
+I’d always imagined films made for the net werre were very low budget, just one person with a DV cam and some hammy acting but they aren’t.
 He gave Troops as an example.
 The production of it is just as high (if not higher) as some so called Hollywood blockbusters and apparently it’s the most watched film ever!!
 Pretty bloody cool huh?

 There were other speakers and you can check

-thwem out on the Fave website but they were the ones that made the biggest impression on me.
+thwem them out on the Fave website but they were the ones that made the biggest impression on me.